Syria’s War of Extermination Signals the End of the International Community

-This is illustrated in the renationalising of international political strategy, the weakening of shared values within international institutions, and the emergence of what has been called the G-Zero: the absence of a worldwide governing body and the inability of the only global power to fulfil its role.
-Washington’s cowardice in Syria is almost a self-fulfiling prophecy – American foreign policy ends with Aleppo.
+This is illustrated in the renationalising of international political strategy, the weakening of shared values within international institutions, and the emergence of what has been called the G-Zero: the absence of a worldwide governing body and the inability of the only global power to fulfill its role.
+Washington’s cowardice in Syria is almost a self-fulfilling prophecy – American foreign policy ends with Aleppo.

 Yet, what is missing from the international community is nothing more than the actual building blocks of a community – common values.
 Let’s get right to the heart of the problem.
 We cannot have a community unless we respect the truth and seek it out; unless we share a broadly similar definition of good and evil; unless we can discriminate between what is important and what is not; unless we are united by shared emotion; or unless we distinguish between values and interests.